 Hindgut ulcers in horses are a common, painful affliction for horses.
-They’re hard to diagnose but the good news is, you can treat them effectively and provide fast relief to your horse.
+They’re hard to diagnose but the good news is, you can treat them effectively and above all provide fast relief to your horse.

 The difference between gastric and hindgut ulcers in horses